grigorysolomatov/gpt-agents/README.md

 1. `ask`: Send a prompt to a GPT agent.
 2. `agents`: List available GPT agents.
-3. `convo`: Have a back and forth conversation with a GPT agent.
+3. `convo`: Engage in a back-and-forth conversation with a GPT agent.

 ### Ask Command